Sbef98/crappyscrappy/README.md

 Questo non ha senso.
 Può essere sufficiente un timestamp che mi permetta, di volta in volta, di calcolare quale sia il valore da prendere in considerazione.

 ***WATCHOUT***: I enalbed client class creation

+# How to solve the problem of actively retrieving the updates about the path quality
+Whenever an agent starts tracing a path, the overall path quality can be easily updated b the environment who should track what are the "sites" visited by the current agent (therefore each agent should have an id, or a single path should have an id).
+The overall quality of the agent's path can be updated to the agent itself (e.g. to understand if the quantity/quality of the informations retrieved till that moment is good enough), and the agent can be easily updated in real time via livequery reading the elements/events regarding is own path!